-The policeman: What the devil is wrong with you, sir?
+The policeman: What the hell is wrong with our, sir?

-- I am sorry, my good constable, but I just couldn't muster the strength to rise when they sang the anthem for the 82nd time.
+- I am sorry, my good constable, but I just wasn't able to stand up any longer when they sang the anthem for the 82nd time.

-The decades around 1900 were a period of intense production (and singing) of patriotic songs in Sweden, and community singing had another peak period during the Second World War (and even more so in occupied Denmark, cf. Karlsson 1988: 155ff.).
+The decades around 1900 was a period of intensive production (and singing) of patriotic songs in Sweden, and community singing had another peak period during the Second World War (and even more so in occupied Denmark, cf. Karlsson 1988: 155ff).

 Benedict Anderson has pointed out the strong emotional charge in this kind of national ritual: "No matter how banal the words and mediocre the tunes, there is in this singing an experience of simultaneity.
 At precisely such moments, people wholly unknown to each other utter the same verses to the same melody.
 The image: unisonance.
-Singing the Marseillaise, Waltzing Matilda, and Indonesia Raya provides occasions for unisonality, for the echoed psychological realization of the imagined community" (Anderson 1983: 132).
-A more recent example of this is the key role of patriotic collective singing in the 1988 demonstrations for national revival in the Baltic states.
+Singing the Marseillaise, Waltzing Matilda, and Indonesia Raya provides occasions for unisonality, for the echoed phychological realization of the imagined community" (Anderson 1983: 132). - A more recent example of this is the key role of patriotic collective singing in the 1988 demonstrations for national revival in the Baltic states.

-Many of the national rituals, like hoisting the flag, visiting a national shrine or breaking out in song, appeal more to emotions and gut reactions than to intellectual reasoning.
+Many of the national rituals, like hoisting the flag, visiting a national shrine of breaking out in song, appeal more to emotions and gut reactions than to intellectual reasoning.
 Even the most ardent anti-nationalist may find himself fighting a lump in the throat at such occasions.